BY OUR PLATFORMS

 Research based on our favorite animal model began in the 1960s, but the zebrafish shot to prominence in the last decade of the 20th century.
 Thanks to its external development and optical transparency that allows easy and direct morphological observation of embryos, zebrafish has been primarily used for developmental studies.

 Significant improvements in our ability to study vertebrate developmental biology has been made thanks to zebrafish.
 However, the major contributions to biomedical research arrived when zebrafish emerged as a powerful and valuable tool for the understanding and modeling of human diseases and performing safety and efficacy drug screenings.
-Previously in our blog, we show the outstanding performance of zebrafish in predicting compound toxicity and how to play with its genome to investigate the genetic causes of human diseases.
+Previously in our news, we show the outstanding performance of zebrafish in predicting compound toxicity and how to play with its genome to investigate the genetic causes of human diseases.
 In this post we are going deep into the strong advantages of the phenotypic screening approach in pharmacological-based disease models.

 Phenotype-based screening is one of the most effective approaches to drug discovery.
 In the last 10 years, surpassed target-based approaches in identification of first-in-class drugs.
 Although the majority of those studies were performed on cell-based platforms, it is essential to emphasize that only a subset of disease-associated phenotypes can be modelled in cultured cells.
 On the other hand, zebrafish exhibit a much broader range of disease-associated phenotypes which includes metabolism, physiological and behavioral disorders.
 Moreover, heterogeneity in disease mechanisms between genetically distinct patients, which is almost impossible to mimic in cell cultures, contributes to high attrition rates in late stages of drug development.
 On the contrary, zebrafish is a genetically diverse organism and cannot be bred to isogenicity.
 Therefore, the large clutch size provides an adequate number of animals to replicate disease heterogeneity.
 Indeed, phylogenetically speaking, rodents are more similar to humans than zebrafish, still, 82% of human disease-associated genes has an identifiable orthologue in the zebrafish genome.
 And, in many cases, zebrafish has displayed physiological and pharmacological conservation similar (and occasionally superior) to rodents.
 Finally, similar to cell culture but unlike to classical murine models, zebrafish-based approaches retain the possibility to be used for high-throughput cost-effective applications.